 Early Life and Education

-Scott Louis Shleifer was born in 1977 in Portland, Oregon.
-His family had roots in the local furniture trade.
-Shleifer graduated from Beaverton High School in 1995 and pursued higher education at the University of Pennsylvania's Wharton School, where he earned a Bachelor of Science in Economics in 1999.
-During his time at Wharton, Shleifer developed an interest in finance, which shaped his career trajectory.
+Scott Louis Shleifer was born in Portland, Oregon, in 1977.
+His upbringing in suburban Portland was marked by his family's involvement in the furniture trade.
+Shleifer's father, Stuart Shleifer, owned and operated Shleifer Furniture, a business founded in 1936.
+Scott graduated from Beaverton High School in 1995.
+He then pursued higher education at the University of Pennsylvania, earning a Bachelor of Science in Economics from the Wharton School in 1999.

 Key Business Strategies